vnandrekar/DataCleaning/CodeBook.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ## About R script:
-### File with R code "run_analysis.R" perform 5 following steps (in accordance assigned task of course work):
+### File with R code "run_analysis.R" performs the following five steps (in accordance to the assigned tasks of the course work):
 ### 1. Merging the training and the test sets to create one data set.

 * 1.1 Reading files